Instagram has demonstrated tremendous growth, with its community reaching over 2 billion monthly users in 2021.

 Despite its impressive reach, many business owners are still overlooking its marketing potential.
 As a result, they're leaving high levels of engagement, brand awareness, and even profit on the table.
+But why?

 In just 12 months, we used Instagram to gain 400,000 followers for Foundr -- which translated to over 70,000 email subscribers.
 At the end of that period, we were averaging 30,000 call-to-action clicks per month from Instagram, and converting 30% of the users who landed on our website from our Instagram page into email subscribers.